 (If you came to this site looking for art history, theory, and criticism: there is no visual art in these five books, sorry.
 I’ve written a pamphlet on why someone in the humanities might want to try writing “creatively” or experimentally, outside their discipline.
 It’s free on Academia.
 There are also two websites with lots of material — about a book’s worth in each — on these subjects: “What is Interesting Writing in Art History?” and “Writing with Images.“)

-Here are some pages that may help as study guides for Weak in Comparison to Dreams.
+Here are some pages that may help as study guides for Five Strange Languages.
 These are all documents I’m using to write.
 They are live: Google updates them every five minutes.
 A couple are hard to read on this page.
-You can see them in full here (note tabs at the bottom).
+You can see them in full here (note tabs at the bottom) and here.

 First, here is a timeline of the characters in all five books.
 This is a large spreadsheet, which prints out at about two by three feet.
-Weak in Comparison to Dreams only has a half-dozen of these characters.
+(Scroll up/down and right/left.)

 A chart showing which parts of the book represent forms of sanity, and which show forms of irrationality or insanity.